9 min read

 Dedicated load

-More packing work and insurance paperwork than full-service.
-Higher carbon footprint if you don’t fill the truck.
+More packing and insurance paperwork.
+A higher carbon footprint (if you don’t fill the truck).

 Shared load